Pharmaceutical OSD and API

 MANUFACTURING PLANT DESIGN

 Selecting the right materials handling equipment for OSD and API manufacture is only part of the process.
-Careful consideration should be given to the layout of your manufacturing plant if you are to achieve the throughput and quality levels required in this industry.
+Careful thought should be given to the layout of your manufacturing plant if you are to achieve the throughput and quality levels required in this industry.

 - How do you move materials between the different steps in the production process?

-How you configure your production area will influence what equipment you choose and how the manufacturing process will flow.
+How you configure your production area directly influences what equipment you choose and how the manufacturing process flows.
+Pharmaceutical production facilities typically fall into three categories:

 - Single-floor facilities